logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

 Click on the *Run* button to start the serving instance.
 After a few seconds the instance will be up and running, ready to start processing incoming inference requests.

 You can see more details of the serving instance by *clicking* on the *detailed information* button.
-This will show a modal with additional information such as the endpoints and port to reach the model server, Kafka topic for inference logging, or number of instances currently running.
+This will show additional information such as the endpoints and port to reach the model server, Kafka topic for inference logging, or number of instances currently running.

 .. _serving10.png: ../_images/serving/serving10.png
 .. figure:: ../imgs/serving/serving10.png